operator-framework/operator-registry/docs/design/operator-bundle.md

 ```

 *Notes:*

-* The names of manifests and metadata directories must match the bundle annotations that are provided in `annotations.yaml` file.
+* The names of manifests and metadata directories must match the bundle annotations that are specified in `annotations.yaml` file.
 Currently, those names are set to `manifests` and `metadata`.

 ### Bundle Annotations

-We use the following labels to annotate the operator bundle image.
+We use the following labels to annotate the operator bundle image:

 * The label `operators.operatorframework.io.bundle.mediatype.v1` reflects the media type or format of the operator bundle.
-It could be helm charts, plain Kubernetes manifests etc.
+It could be helm charts, plain Kubernetes manifests, etc.
-* The label `operators.operatorframework.io.bundle.manifests.v1 `reflects the path in the image to the directory that contains the operator manifests.
+* The label `operators.operatorframework.io.bundle.manifests.v1` reflects the path in the image to the directory that contains the operator manifests.
 This label is reserved for the future use and is set to `manifests/` for the time being.
 * The label `operators.operatorframework.io.bundle.metadata.v1` reflects the path in the image to the directory that contains metadata files about the bundle.
 This label is reserved for the future use and is set to `metadata/` for the time being.
 * The `manifests.v1` and `metadata.v1` labels imply the bundle type:
   * The value `manifests.v1` implies that this bundle contains operator manifests.
   * The value `metadata.v1` implies that this bundle has operator metadata.
 * The label `operators.operatorframework.io.bundle.package.v1` reflects the package name of the bundle.
-* The label `operators.operatorframework.io.bundle.channels.v1` reflects the list of channels the bundle is subscribing to when added into an operator registry
+* The label `operators.operatorframework.io.bundle.channels.v1` reflects the list of channels the bundle is subscribing to when added into an operator registry.
 * The label `operators.operatorframework.io.bundle.channel.default.v1` reflects the default channel an operator should be subscribed to when installed from a registry.
 This label is optional if the default channel has been set by previous bundles and the default channel is unchanged for this bundle.

-The labels will also be put inside a YAML file, as shown below.
+The labels will also be put inside a YAML file, `annotations.yaml`, as shown below:

-*annotations.yaml*
 ```yaml
 annotations:
   operators.operatorframework.io.bundle.mediatype.v1: "registry+v1"